ALT-F4-LLC/thealtf4stream.nvim/README.md

 ### Environment

-Environment plugin (this repo) which provides an "out-of-the-box" solution configuring all other plugins mentioned below.
+Environment plugin (this repo) which provides an "out-of-the-box" solution configuring all dependencies and plugins mentioned below.

 > [!IMPORTANT]
 > This plugin must be loaded last after all others in your configuration (see install section).